Turn Christmas Gifting into Revenue: Why Gift Cards Are Your Secret Weapon

 In the lead-up to key occasions like Christmas, Mother’s Day, and Father’s Day, people are actively looking for gift card options.
 You just need to make sure they find yours first.

-2. Visibility: Make them impossible to miss
+2. Make them impossible to miss

 Even with awareness in place, placement is everything.